Credit Reports with Mortgages By McAteer

 How can McAteer help clients with their credit reports?

 We always ask for a credit report from our clients and find that ‘check my file’ covers the four credit reference agencies.
-They offer a free report for 30 days and it will give you a good indication of what is on your file.
+Check My File offer a free 30 day trial which you can cancel at anytime, after that it is £14.99 p/m, however it will give you a good indication of what activity is on your file.

 We’ll be able to understand which lenders you’re likely to be accepted with now or in the near future and we can set you up with a clear road map of what improvements you might need to make and when you are likely to be able to buy.